 Take "3005."
 The script has the song playing during a wedding scene; fittingly it does sound like wedding vows if you remove the morbid and worrisome verses.
 Instead of capturing that wedding imagery though, we get a Ferris Wheel with only Childish and a teddy bear in focus.
 The bear is silent, blinking, and his head moves as if he was Gambino’s thunder buddy.
 Gambino raps without acknowledging his companion and when the hook comes in, the camera zooms into his blank expression, capturing their surroundings before refocusing back on the original subjects.
 You notice that the bear has been attacked at the beginning of his second verse, and by the end of the second chorus, he’s been brutally beaten.
 There have been many speculations about what this means, but my favorite is that the bear is a representation of Gambino’s childishness and the death of his innocence, but that has nothing to do with the script.
 There’s also a very suspicious fire in the background.
 So many question and possibilities.

 The final video released from Because of the Internet, "Telegraph Ave" is where everything goes from zero to over 9,000.
 Jhene Aiko is his co-star, but in the script, her character Naomi doesn’t come into the story until toward the end; "Telegraph Ave" is the soundtrack for his trip to an old flame.
 There’s no romantic utopia, no gorgeous setting, and definitely no alien.
-The music videos by contrast was utterly unpredictable, from romantic-comedy to sci-fi horror at the drop of a hat.
+The music videos, by contrast, were utterly unpredictable, from romantic-comedy to sci-fi horror at the drop of a hat.
 Was this a glimpse into The Boy and Naomi's future?
 Some completely different story?

 Bino has yet to comment on the revised edition of his script, so we're left to guess and hypothesize, which I can only assume is the way he likes it.
 In a way, it’s like a movie that diverts from the book.
-The music videos have been maintaining their own overlapping but also separate storyline, where The Boy is everything but a boy.
-There are some common themes running throughout all of Gambino's work that provide some clues - for example, water.
+The music videos have been maintaining an overlapping but also separate storyline, where The Boy is everything but a boy.
+There are some common themes running throughout all of Gambino's work that provide some clues—for example, water.

 The first video related to the story, post-Clapping for the Wrong Reasons, was the trailer for "Yaphet Kotto."
 Even though it wasn’t a song on the album, the trailer has a “submerged Gambino” and at the end of the script, The Boy visualizes his death by drowning: